Female bodybuilding: 1990–1999

 Following the 1992 debacles, the judging rules were rewritten.
 The new rules retained provisions for aesthetics, but allowed the contests to be judged as physique contests.
 Lenda Murray continued to dominate the sport from 1990 to 1995, matching Cory Everson's record of six consecutive Ms. Olympia titles.
 Murray's closest rival was probably Laura Creavalle, who won the Ms. International title three times, and twice was runner-up to Murray at the Olympia.
 During this time, some additional professional shows were held, in addition to the three mainstays.
 The 1994 schedule included the Canada Pro Cup, won by Laura Binetti, and the first of three annual Grand Prix events in Prague, won by Drorit Kernes.
 In 1996, the Grand Prix in Slovakia was added.
 Besides providing the competitors with extra opportunities to win prize money, these contests also served as additional Ms. Olympia qualifiers.

-The mid-1990s of bodybuilding was known as the "Dorian Era", AKA the "drug years".
-In 1996, Kim Chizevsky-Nicholls would win the Ms. Intentional and dethroned the Ms. International champion, Laura Creavalle.
+The mid-1990s of bodybuilding was known as the "Dorian Era", also known as the "drug years".
+In 1996, Kim Chizevsky-Nicholls would win the Ms. International and dethroned the Ms. International champion, Laura Creavalle.
 Also in 1996, she would unseat six-time defending champion, Lenda Murray.
 This was the first time that a pro female bodybuilder would win both the Ms. International and Ms. Olympia in the same year.
 She would retain her Ms. Olympia title in 1997 against Lenda Murray, who retired afterwards.
 At the 1997 Ms. Olympia, she competed at 157 lb.
 In 1998, she again won the Ms. Olympia title.
 The 1998 contest was held in Prague, Czech Republic, the first time the competition had been held outside the United States.

 After the deaths of Mohammed Benaziza, whose autopsy blamed the abuse of diuretics, and Andreas Münzer, who his doctors blamed his death on years of abusing steroids, growth hormones and diuretics, from 1998 to 2001, International Federation of BodyBuilding and Fitness (IFBB) Pro Division contests, such as the Ms. International and Ms. Olympia, tested for diuretics only.
 The reason for this was twofold: diuretics are more deadly than steroids, performance-enhancing substances and growth hormones, along with the IFBB being granted provisional recognition by the International Olympic Committee from 1998 to 2001.
 Those who tested positive for diuretics would be disqualified from the contest they attended and have to hand over whatever prize money they earned.
 At the 1998 Ms. International, Lesa Lewis, Gayle Moher and Denise Masino were disqualified after their diuretic tests found that they tested positive.
 At the 2000 Ms. International, Iris Kyle and Tazzie Colomb were both disqualified after positive diuretic tests.
 By the 2002 Ms. Olympia, the diuretic test was quietly dropped.